| | | | | | |

 • 5 pieces Green Onion Scallion, sliced, reserving some green slices for garnish

-• 1 teaspoon Sesame Seeds for garnish, optional
+• 1 tsp Sesame Seeds for garnish, optional

 • Sauce